bdronneau/cah/README.md

 - Add context logging
 - Add prometheus metrics
 - Limit the SPA scope to game part and make golang templates for lobby, home, room creation ...
+- Introduce WebSockets
 - Include unit tests and cypress
+- Give some love in the UI

 ## Usage
 - [front](./front/README.md)